Day 77: Escalating Threats… and the Approaching Decision

 The language of escalation has forcefully returned to the forefront of the U.S.–Iran scene after U.S. President Donald Trump renewed his threats toward Iran, hinting that American strikes could come “from every direction.”

-In a post published on his Truth Social platform, Trump shared an image showing Iran surrounded by attack paths from the north, south, east, and west.
+In a post on Truth Social, Trump shared an image showing Iran surrounded by attack paths from all directions, while also indicating that discussions on resuming strikes would take place tomorrow.

-Over the past two days, speculation has intensified across political and media circles regarding the possibility of renewed U.S. military operations against Iran, particularly amid stalled negotiations and the absence of any clear breakthrough in the diplomatic track.
+Over the past two days, speculation has intensified regarding renewed U.S. military operations against Iran, particularly amid stalled negotiations and the absence of any diplomatic breakthrough.

 This synchronization between: